OCSNCOE Logo Stormy sunset behind a floating OCS facility in the Green Canyon area of the U.S. OCS in the Gulf of Mexico

 Under current regulations and the U.S. Code, if the transferring vessel is as an OSV, < 500 GRT/6000 GT ITC, then it may transfer fuel to other vessels and offshore drilling or production facilities that are in support of exploration, exploitation, or production of offshore minerals or energy resources (including wind).
 However, OSVs, > 500 GRT/6000 GT ITC, may only transfer fuel from fuel supply tanks to offshore drilling or production facilities in the oil industry and not to any other vessels.

-Please see the following flowchart.
+Please see the following flowchart (click or tap to enlarge).
 A pdf of the flowchart is also available here.

 Fuel Transfer Flowchart